 LandPaths is very grateful to the volunteers who share their time, knowledge, energy and commitment.
-In reciprocity, volunteers who are actively involved in the program may take immediate family members or up to 4 guests with them hiking at Bohemia Preserve on the weekends.
-These hikes could be used for preparing for your own outing and for scoping the site.
+In reciprocity, volunteers who are actively involved in the program may take immediate family members or up to 4 guests with them hiking and camping at Bohemia Preserve or the other preserves stewards by LandPaths in Sonoma County.

-Before you decide to go, please check our calendar (www.landpaths.org) to make sure there is no Bohemia Ecological Preserve outing already for scheduled on that day or camps during the spring and summer.
+Before you decide to go, please check our calendar (www.landpaths.org) to make sure there is no programing already scheduled on that day or camps during the spring and summer and then check with staff.
 Thank you!